-The contractors are working on an outline design, which includes 3 areas:
+The contractors are working on the design, which includes 3 areas:

-- Area A – on the estuary side of Exmouth; it will involve raising flood defences between the Withycombe Brook and the Imperial recreation ground.
+- Area A – on the estuary side of Exmouth; it will involve raising flood defences between the outfall of the Withycombe Brook and the Imperial recreation ground.

-- Area B – around the ‘gut’; it will raise defences between the Imperial recreation ground and Camperdown Terrace.
+- Area B – around the ‘gut’; there will be raised defences between the Imperial recreation ground and Camperdown Terrace.

 Should planning permission be granted this year, the Environment Agency aims to start construction in early 2019.
-Some work may be possible earlier if the relevant consents are in place.
+Some work may be able to start earlier if the relevant consents are in place.

-The Environment Agency will work with East Devon District Council, and listen to the feedback from residents, businesses and local people during the design and construction phases.
-Where feasible, the Environment Agency will programme work to minimise disruption.
+The Environment Agency will work with East Devon District Council, and listen to the feedback from residents, businesses and others who are interested during the design and construction phases.
+The Environment Agency will programme work to minimise disruption as much as possible.

-Until the scheme is built, Exmouth remains at a relatively high risk of flooding.
-However plans are in place should tidal and weather conditions combine to present a flood risk.
-For instance, the Environment Agency has access to temporary flood barriers that can be brought to site to reduce flood risk in Area C.
+Until the scheme is built, Exmouth remains at a high risk of flooding.
+However plans are in place, such as our flood warning service, should tidal and weather conditions combine to present a flood risk.

 For further information email firstname.lastname@example.org, Project Manager.